Looking for the best club memberships in Hong Kong? We have you covered.

 The Town Club: Floor 48-49, Two Exchange Square, Central.

 The Country Club: 28 Tai Tam Road, Tai Tam.

-Located in Happy Valley, the club owns the most significant football, rugby, netball, and hockey pitches.
+Located in Happy Valley, the club owns significant football, rugby, netball, and hockey pitches.
 Other facilities include a swimming pool and bowling alleys.

 There are multiple restaurants and bars where your family can gather to watch game sports during the season.
 The Chairman’s bar provides a more formal setting.

 There is also a coffee shop for casual meals and a fine dining restaurant with a weekly set menu and a comprehensive wine list.

 The club is super kid-friendly.
 They offer classes for all ages and offer a ten-pin bowling complex and two children’s playrooms.

 - For membership details, check here.
 Sports memberships are popular.
 If you can pass trials and prove your commitment, you could be in within a few weeks.